-That’s interesting, because I recently talked to a producer about a new project, based on a screenplay written by somebody else.
-I can’t tell you much about it at this point, but it’s true, writing has always been a terribly important to me – I also wrote for the theater and wrote several novels.
-I always have the urge to write, every day.
-So my films always begin whenever I start writing the script, that’s when the adventure starts for me.
+That’s interesting because I recently talked to a producer about a new project, based on a screenplay written by somebody else.
+I can’t tell you much about it at this point, but it’s true, writing has always been terribly important to me—I also wrote for the theater and wrote several novels.
+I always have the urge to write every day.
+So my films always begin whenever I start writing the script; that’s when the adventure begins for me.
 A screenplay is never a finished product, unlike a novel for example.
-Everybody needs it on the set, and for me it’s even a helpful tool for editing my films.
-So I like writing, it inspires me, and my favourite places to write are a train, or a plane – small places that are moving.
+Everybody needs it on the set, and for me, it’s even a helpful tool for editing my films.
+So I like writing, it inspires me, and my favorite places to write are a train or a plane—small places that are moving.
 They inspire me a lot.

 You’re an excellent writer for actresses, like Carmen Maura, Yolande Moreau, Emmanuelle Devos, and in your latest film, “Sage femme” [a.k.a.
 “The Midwife”], you had cast Catherine Deneuve and Catherine Frot.
 In each of your films, women get magnificent, often powerful roles, on their plate.
 I’m sure that’s by choice?

 It’s never easy to make films, but considering the position I’m in right now, I am very fortunate to make the films I want to do.
 Before I did “Séraphine” , it was pretty difficult for me, but since then, it has been a lot easier.
 “Séraphine” was a turning point in my career, so yes, for the past ten years, I have been able to do what I wanted to do.
-Even though things have changed in meantime, fortunately a lot of films are still being made in France.
+Even though things have changed in the meantime, fortunately a lot of films are still being made in France.
 But when I think about the filmmakers I grew up with… Yasujirô Ozu for example, when he began in the 1920s and 1930s, he made about three films a year, and so many of them turned out to be masterpieces.
 And it takes Jean-Claude Carrière only a week to write a screenplay, can you imagine?
 Now it often takes a year to finish a screenplay.
 So it has become a whole different ballgame to make a film now.
 You write a screenplay because you want your financiers to read it, and then it needs to be a piece of literature.
-But making a film is also a technical process, and if you write a technical screenplay – as you’d shoot the film – nobody would be able to read it, because such a script would include all the different and various constructions for the entire cast and crew.
+But making a film is also a technical process.
+If you write a technical screenplay—as you’d shoot the film—nobody would be able to read it because such a script would include all the different and various constructions for the entire cast and crew.
 But when your producers say, ‘Okay, this is the budget I got, now we need to make a few choices or compromises,’ then you have to ask yourself, ‘What kind of film do I want to make?
 What are the choices I will make?’
-And once you’re on the set, or you shoot a scene in the streets of Paris, things might look entirely differently from what you had imagined.
+And once you’re on the set, or you shoot a scene in the streets of Paris, things might look entirely different from what you had imagined.
 How do you deal with that?
 What do you do?
-So you have to make choices all the time – life is all about making choices.
+So you have to make choices all the time—life is all about making choices.

 How do you work with your actors then?
 You rehearse a lot?